napakalas/NLIMED/README.md

 Here is the process inside NLIMED converting natural language query (NLQ) and SPARQL and then retrieving model entities from biomodel repositories:
 1. NLQ Annotation -- Annotating NLQ to ontologies

-    - NLQ is parsed using selected parser (Stanford, NLTK, or NCBO), resulting candidate noun phrases (CNPs).
+    - NLQ is parsed using selected parser (CoreNLP, NLTK, or NCBO), resulting candidate noun phrases (CNPs).
     - Measuring association level of each CNP to ontologies.
 The measurement utilises four type of textual features, i.e. preferred label, synonym, description, and local definition by this formula:

     ![Image](https://raw.githubusercontent.com/napakalas/NLIMED/master/resource/Eq-NLIMED.png?raw=true)